Recognized as one of BC's Top Employers (2018)

-- City of Vancouver helps employees plan for life after work with retirement planning assistance, contributions to a defined benefit pension plan, and phased-in retirement work options to help smooth the transition
+- City of Vancouver helps employees prepare for life after work with retirement planning assistance, phased-in retirement work options to smooth their transition, and a defined benefit pension plan

 Recognized as one of Canada's Greenest Employers (2017)